July 25, 2022

 - The remaining metrics for defects.
 The graphical representation of the number of failures month by month throughout the project.

 - Performance metric overview: Track phase error density and use charts to determine “peaks” and “dips” on the curve and exceed the maximum permissible values.

 Proactive Project Status Analysis

 Three types of metrics can be used to analyze the state of a project: proactive analysis metrics, diagnostic metrics, and retrospective metrics.
-First, we need to try to eliminate the trouble long before it happens.
+First, we need to eliminate the trouble long before it happens.
 Second, we need to see how things are going on the project.
 And last but not least, we need to learn from the history of their victories and defeats.

 - The complexity factor of a project is a quantity that characterizes the total volume of all external artifacts of a project, multiplied by the complexity coefficient determined for each of the external artifacts.

 - The total risk associated with the schedule is a total value reflecting changes in the schedule in the project, considering the probability of their occurrence.
 For example, you can estimate how much time your project team will spend on sick leaves and how much time on vacations.
-You can try to estimate how long the supplier will delay the delivery of equipment, which is always late with deliveries by at least three weeks.
+You can estimate how long the supplier will delay the project delivery of equipment, which is always late with deliveries by at least three weeks.

 - The overall risk associated with a budget is the total value of all unforeseen expenses for a project, based on a budget plan for unforeseen expenses, considering the probability of their occurrence.
 For example, you can include compensation for unforeseen changes in labor costs, overhead costs, etc., arising during the work on the project.